 The notes will be issued under an indenture dated as of August 18, 1999, between us and The Bank of New York Mellon Trust Company, N.A. (as successor trustee to The Bank of New York), as trustee.
-The 20 notes and 20 notes will be separate series of debt securities under the indenture.
+We previously issued \$100 million in aggregate principal amount of 6.625% Senior Notes due 2037, which we refer to as the existing 2037 notes, under the indenture.
+The 2037 notes offered hereby will be treated as a single series with our existing 2037 notes for purposes of the indenture, and the 2015 notes and 2020 notes will be separate series of debt securities under the indenture.